ebikatsudon/VTubeStudio/Recoloring-Models-and-Items.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/live2d_item_recolor.png|alt="Recoloring your model ArtMeshes"]]

+### Making parts of the model invisible

+You can also make ArtMeshes invisible or semi-transparent.
+Use the `A / Alpha` slider on the `Multiply` setting for the ArtMesh for that.

 ## Recoloring your Live2D Items

 Doing the same for Live2D items is also easy.
 For more info on how to do that, check the page on Live2D items: https://github.com/DenchiSoft/VTubeStudio/wiki/Live2D-Items